jsbnr/nr-fluentbit-logsrewind-po/readme.md

-# Logs Rewind POC using Fluentbit
+# Logs Rewind/Enrich POC using Fluentbit

 This prototype demonstrates how you could mimic a "rewind and enrich" feature.